elixir-lsp/vscode-elixir-ls/README.md

 # Make changes in the elixir-ls folder, commit them, and push to your forked repo
 git commit ...
 git push my_fork my_new_branch

+# Visit https://github.com/elixir-lsp/elixir-ls/compare to start a new Pull Request
 ```

 ### Running the tests locally